thepalbi/codeql/constraintsolving/Readme.md

 ## Using the scored reps to compute event scores for each database

 For each database, run
-`./generateEventScores.sh [db-path]`
+`python3 -m generation.main --step scores --project-dir [projectDir]` where `projectDir` is the name of the resulting folder after of the unzipped database and the output folder (e.g.,`output/1046224544_fontend_19c10c3`).

 This will generate csv files scoring all events in `data/[db-name]/*tsmworse-*.prop.csv`

 ## Compute metrics

-Use `python3 generateMetrics.py` to compute precision and recall across different thresholds for a query
+Use `python3 generateMetrics.py [projectList]` where `projectList` is one of these files `nosqlinjection_projects.txt`, `sqlinjection_projects.txt`, and `xss_projects.txt` that contains list of projects.
+This script will compute precision and recall across different thresholds for the query type.